dPickleball/dPickleBallEnv/README.md

 7) A maximum response time of 0.01 seconds is expected from the agent; if no action is received within this time window, no action will be executed for that step.
 8) Please make sure that your Python code could work on the default conda environment (dpickleball).
 If you need special Python packages, please refer to the next section on sharedmemory-based implementation.
 Your agent needs to be able to control paddles on both sides.
 You are allowed to use different checkpoints for left and right paddles.
 9) Your agent takes real-time visual observation of the environment as input and outputs actions.
 The action space consists of three discrete components, each with three possible values: (0: none, 1: up, 2: down), (0: none, 1: right, 2: left), and (0: none, 1: counter-clockwise, 2: clockwise).
 10) Your Python solution is expected to be the following form in your own Python .py file.
+Alternatively, please refer to the next section on shared-memory-based implementation.
 ```python
 # Build a Python class for your solution, do preprocessing (image processing, frame stacking, etc) here.
 # During competition, only the policy function is called at each time step, providing the observation and reward for that time step only.